Crushed again! All Blacks fail to fire a shot in big Boks defeat; Foster facing the axe

 Frustrations at the breakdown were again a major issue.
 These were encapsulated by the All Blacks' inability to deal with Malcolm Marx's immovable presence over the ball.
 Three times the Springboks hooker gained turnovers or penalties.

 The All Blacks scrum was another area of concern.
-It endured serious issues by conceding four infringements in the first half – three against tighthead prop Angus Ta'avao.
-While the All Blacks got one back late in the half, these penalties allowed the Boks to control the pace, kick to the corners and apply consistent pressure.
+While some decisions were debatable the scrum endured serious issues by conceding four infringements in the first half – three against tighthead prop Angus Ta'avao.
+The All Blacks got one back late in the half, but these penalties allowed the Boks to control the pace, kick to the corners and apply consistent pressure.

 On attack the All Blacks continued their theme of looking lost and lacking fluency.